Is web scraping becoming harder?

 7-8 September, Oxycon 2022, free to attend online event powered by Oxylabs.
 Link here

-29th of September, Web Data Extract Summit, a full day packed of talks.
+29th of September, Web Data Extract Summit, a full day packed with talks.

 For our readers, we have a special discount code 50% off: use the code thewebscrapingclub when buying your tickets